-Fighting food deserts: Urban farming a solution for lack of fresh food
+Fighting food deserts: urban farming a solution for lack of fresh food

 “We are here to eradicate food desert,” she said.
 “We’re here to increase access to fresh fruits and vegetables, teach people about growing their own, how to keep bees, how to grow vegetables, and how to live a healthier, more fulfilling life.”

-“This is all — this is full of vegetables and, you know, fresh flowers and fruits that have an impact directly on people’s lives,” Schott said.
-“People eat this food, and, you know, it helps them.”
+“This is all- this is full of vegetables and, you know, fresh flowers and fruits that have an impact directly on people’s lives,” said Schott.
+“People eat this food and, you know, it helps them.”

 People can use food stamps or cash to buy produce from the farm.
 They can also earn it by helping on the farm.